Are you starting to see unsightly varicose veins now that you’re pregnant?

 Spider veins are different than varicose veins.
 They’re like a smaller, less ugly version of them.

-Don’t get me wrong — these are no picnic either.
+Don’t get me wrong — spider veins are no picnic either.
 They can make you feel bad about baring your legs during the summer months, but they aren’t as noticeable as varicose veins are.

 Spider veins can show up on the legs, face, and other areas.
-They are small and usually are bluish or red in color.
+They are small and usually are bluish or red.
 They’re called spider veins because of the spider-web-like appearance they can take on.

 They happen during pregnancy because your body contains more blood to support growing a whole other life.
-That extra blood means more pressure on your blood vessels (source).
-That increase can cause even your tiny veins to swell up, not just your larger ones.
+That extra blood means more pressure on your blood vessels (6).
+That increase can cause even your tiny veins to swell up.
+In addition, a hormone directly related to spider veins is estrogen — one of the common hormones of pregnancy.

-During pregnancy, there are a few things you can do to keep spider veins to a minimum.
+There are a few things you can do to keep spider veins to a minimum during pregnancy.

-- Eat your fiber: Constipation can even cause smaller veins to show up, so that’s why getting your fiber is important.
+- Eat your fiber: Constipation can even cause smaller veins to show up, so that’s why getting enough fiber is important.

 - Exercise: Keep those legs moving to work on your circulation.